bjorn-ha/smarthome/README.md

 <p><font size="3">This is a list of Mobile devices connected to the setup.
 Most of them are used to control the HA App (beta 2.0).
 The two mobile phones form the backbone of my presence detection.

-I have my iPad mini in a wall mount installed in the living room.
-Is used whenever we are awake and works great.</p>
+The iPad Mini is in a wall mount installed in the living room.
+It's being used whenever we are awake and home.
+Works great.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|